directory

 Robust scanning: an entry that vanishes between listing and reading its metadata (or a broken symlink) is skipped with a debug log rather than failing the whole scan; any other per-entry failure (for example an unreadable entry) is also skipped but logged as a warning, since the listing is incomplete.
 A missing or unreadable directory throws (directory not found, not a directory, or permission denied).

-Exported symbols: directory; types DirectoryAdapter, DirectoryOptions, DirectoryEntry
+Exported symbols: directory; types DirectoryAdapter, DirectoryChunkedAdapter, DirectoryOptions, DirectoryEntry